oosikk/VANILLA-JS/.github/PULL_REQUEST_TEMPLATE.md

 -

-## If you have anything you want to share with others, please write
+## If you have anything you want to share with others, sites or you learned

 -